matteobaldassarre/proj-html-vuejs/README.md

 This replica, instead, has been made with HTML, SASS & VueJS.

 ## Header
-The header contains some useful links and information, with a form that can be filled to get in touch with the company. <br>
+The header contains some useful links and information, with a form that can be filled to get in touch with the company.
 Every link is populated through the use of VueJS, every object has a 'name' & 'url' property.
 ![header](img/header.png)

 ## Main